heutelbeck/sapl-demos/sapl-demo-axon/README.md

 ```

 The policy set uses the ```first-applicable``` combining algorithm.
-Thus, if the ward of the patient and the ward of the user are the same the action is simply permitted without additional constraints (```resource.ward == subject.assignedWard```).
-For any other authenticated user an obligation is added to the permission, that the suspicious manipulation must be recorded.
+Thus, if the ward of the patient and the ward of the user are the same, the action is simply permitted without additional constraints (```resource.ward == subject.assignedWard```).
+For any other authenticated user, an obligation is added to the permission that the suspicious manipulation must be recorded.

 The handling of the command and this obligation is implemented in the ```Patient``` aggregate: